PawseySC/singularity-containers/_episodes/11-containers-intro.md

 * **Charliecloud**: a Docker-compatible tool for lightweight, user-defined software stacks for high-performance computing.

+* **Enroot**: Nvidia's take on containers, a simple, yet powerful tool to turn traditional container/OS images into unprivileged sandboxes.

 * **Podman**: a *root*-less alternative to Docker.
 Misses on some features for HPC.